 Pressures, tensions and impulses

 Starting with our steel ball, we note that it does not move if we put it carefully on a plane tabletop.
 To make it move, we have to apply force to it, and the force has to be applied unevenly.
 If evenly applied, there’s pressure or tension in the ball, but no motion.
 Any energy passed onto the ball is immediately lost when force is evenly released after first having been evenly applied.
-However, when applied unevenly, force applied results in both linear motion and an increase in energy.
+However, when applied unevenly, force applied results in both linear motion and a change in energy.

 From observations, we reach two conclusions:

 - Force has to be unevenly applied for an object to absorb energy.

 - Motion caused in this manner is always in the direction of force.